Volunteer & Travel – 2017

 Tuesday 21st November 2017.
 Two of us got into trouble for carefully reading the volunteer agreement.
-The Director asked why we were not at the 8:30am Tuesday meeting, we said that we were told by the volunteer coordinator that it was required for our first week, and we haven’t attended the subsequent Tuesdays.
+The Director asked why we were not at the 8:30am Tuesday meeting, we said that we were told by the volunteer coordinator that it was only required for our first week, and we haven’t attended the subsequent Tuesdays.
 Our volunteer agreement says that if we wanted to go to the markets and work with the children, we must attend the 8:30am Tuesday meeting – well… we have not been going to the markets.
 The intention of that particular line was actually that all volunteers must attend the meeting, and the additional consequence for market volunteers is that they won’t be able to go to the markets if they don’t attend.

 Guess what I had to do today… I had to re-write the agreement with additional clarity; also to remove the niceness in which the agreement was written.
 I have made it more succinct and clear.
 The original intention or meaning were lost when 100 words were used instead of 10 words that could had clearly articulated the intention.

 Today’s joke was that the agreement was originally written by a Canadian; I was told by a Canadian that everything is “nice” in Canada.

 Wednesday 22nd November 2017.
 Today was my first day without a Spanish class; I worked in the morning and then free time after 12:30pm.
 I head out to the city to get lost.
 But first, I was hungry and Mercado Central was just the perfect place.
 Is it me or is it everything here is either very salty or very sweet?